solid-adventure/trivial-docs/docs/developer-guides/self-hosting.md

 # Self-Hosting

-Trivial can be self-hosted and is available as open source software.
-There are four repositories that make up Trivial, the ReadMe in each repo is best resource for setting up each component.
+Trivial is available as open source software and can be self-hosted.
+There are four repositories that make up Trivial; the ReadMe in each repo is best resource for setting up each component.
 The easiest place to get started is with trivial-ui, using the [cloud staging API](/developer-guides/cloud-staging-api).